hadley/adv-r/First-class-functions.md

         do.call(FUN, c(.orig, list(...)))
       }
     }

+(You should be able to figure out how this works.
+See the exercises.)

 But implementing it like this prevents arguments from being lazily evaluated, so it has a somewhat more complicated implementation, basically working by building up an anonymous function by hand.
 You should be able to work out how this works after you've read the [[computing on the language]] chapter.
 (Hopefully this function will be included in a future version of R.)